What is Post Finasteride Syndrome and is it real?

 Post-finasteride syndrome (PFS) is the name given to a condition associated with the use of Finasteride-based medications to treat male hair loss and pattern baldness.

 Finasteride (the active ingredient in treatments like Propecia and Finasteride) is a drug that inhibits the production of the hormone dihydrotestosterone (DHT) in the body.
-This hormone is responsible for causing male pattern baldness, hair loss, and can cause an enlarged prostate.
+This hormone is responsible for causing male pattern baldness, and hair loss, and can cause an enlarged prostate.
 By blocking DHT, Finasteride can treat these conditions (check out this post to find out more about what Finasteride is used for).

 However, in very rare circumstances, some of the men who use Finasteride-based medications suffer from a range of persistent sexual, physical, neurological and mental adverse reactions.